- CLASS: Mammalia (Mammals)

 Jaguars are among the top predators in their habitat, so the adult cats don't have much to fear other than humans.
 The coats of jaguars have always been important to people who share their habitat.
 Unfortunately, the demand for jaguar skins spread to the outside world.
 Commercial fur hunting, especially in the 1960s, took a terrible toll on jaguars.
 The Convention on International Trade in Endangered Species (CITES) now outlaws the sale of jaguar skins internationally.
 Unfortunately, jaguar coats are still illegally bought and sold in countries where jaguars live.

 To help the last of the American big cats, we first must find out more about where they live, how large their territories are, and how they spend their days and raise their young.
-Researchers use camera traps, which take a photo when a large animal crosses in front of the camera, and place radio collars on some jaguars to track their daily movements.
-San Diego Zoo Global partners with the Wildlands Network and Latin American conservationists to study, monitor, and protect jaguars.
-Combined with education outreach to the local community, we hope to decrease human-jaguar conflict.
-See Looking for Jaguars in the Night.
+Conservation scientists use trail cameras, which take a photo when something crosses in front of the camera, and place radio collars on some jaguars to track their daily movements.
+San Diego Zoo Wildlife Alliance partners with the Latin American conservationists to study, monitor, and protect jaguars, and we hope to decrease human-jaguar conflict.

 By supporting San Diego Zoo Wildlife Alliance, you are our ally in saving and protecting wildlife around the globe.